-I had to experience the very things that scared me most: fullness, heaviness, the sensation of taking up space in the world, of being seen and heard and noticed.
-And it meant pushing through every single one of those seemingly unbearable feelings, because there was buried somewhere a timid conviction that if I could just survive the discomfort, a better, fuller life waited for me on the other side.
+I had to experience the very things that scared me most: fullness, heaviness, the sensation of taking up space in the world.
+And it meant pushing through every single one of those seemingly unbearable feelings, because I had a timid, yet persistent hunch that a better, fuller life waited for me on the other side.

 To make matters even harder, there was no evidence at first that the whole business of recovery would be worth it.
-Indeed, one of the cruelest parts of ED recovery is that you feel growing pains and discomfort long before you feel any better.
+One of the cruelest parts of ED recovery is that you feel growing pains and discomfort long before you feel better.
 This seems counterintuitive: if EDs are so unhealthy and so bad, shouldn’t recovery, by extension, feel good?
 Shouldn’t being healthy be easier and more straightforward than being sick?

 There even came the day—and then many days after—when I filled up on food, and for the first time in a long time it didn’t feel bad or shameful or triggering to have given myself what I wanted and needed.
 It felt, actually, very good.
 And it began to dawn on me that in spite of all the mess it had taken to get there, I was getting better.

 Growth can be like this.
 I’m starting to wonder if maybe growth is always like this: not neat and linear, as we’d like it to be, and not circumscribed by deep insights or obvious wisdom, as we think it should be.
 Rather, it’s a cluttered and confusing process that we survive only by mustering up a mixture of faith and determination.

-And now, years later, I’m creating a different sort of practice, one that allows me to work through a different set of challenges.
-This time, the struggle is not with my ED, but with the depression and sadness that crept into my life last year and which I could not bear to name until I’d become practically unrecognizable to myself.
+Now, years later, I’m creating a different sort of practice, one that allows me to work through a different set of challenges.
+This time, the struggle is not with my ED, but with the depression and sadness that crept into my life last year and which I couldn’t even name until I’d become practically unrecognizable to myself.

 If you’re on a healing journey that feels impossible to you right now—whatever that may be—understand that you do not have to muster up clarity and enlightenment before you’re ready.
 You do not have to feel reconciled with the process in order for it to happen, and you do not have to like it or pretend that you do.
 You simply have to respect and listen to that part of you that wants to be whole.
 That part has the strength, I promise, to carry you through.